 THE BEST WOMEN’S BIKE SHORTS 2023

 While I’ve ridden and raced bikes on roads and trails around the world, I’d never explored a wide range of women’s bike shorts before doing the research and testing for this review.
-I’d worn the same several brands and models that were used by my clubs and teams over the years and left it at that.
+I’d worn the same several brands and models that my clubs and teams used over the years and left it at that.

 Needing some new shorts got me started on this journey.
 A couple of mine were wearing out, one got snagged on a tree branch, and a few friends were talking about features of their newest women’s bike shorts.